 This idea is not something to go crazy about, but keep it as an ace in your sleeve as something you use to provide an additional flare to your character.

-Using generally accepted bad/evil words as root for villain names, and good/positive words as root for heroes is a good idea, but again, you must do it subtly.
+It is a good idea to use generally accepted bad/evil words as root for great villain names and good/positive words as root for heroes, but again, you must do it subtly.
 Think about Darth Vader and Luke Skywalker.
 You almost don’t need to see the movies, and you can still almost “feel” the character from the name.

 As you practice and get more experience developing compelling characters, associating great names with them will become a part of your character development process.